Last Revised: 29 September 2022

 - The pursuit of our legitimate interests (as set out below);

 Contractual Necessity.
 If the processing of personal data is necessary for the performance of a contract to which you as a data subject are a party, as is the case, for example, when you purchase a ticket with us and our processing is targeted and proportionate means of supplying those goods or services, we rely on contractual obligations as our lawful basis for processing your personal data.
 This includes when we take your name and contact details to fulfil and send your tickets, and when we have to contact you if there’s a problem with your order.
-This also applies to any processing operations which are necessary for carrying out pre-contractual measures, for example if you were to inquire about our products or services.
+This also applies to any processing operations which are necessary for carrying out pre-contractual measures, for example, if you were to inquire about our products or services.
 Failing to provide such data may result in us not being able to provide the services you have requested.

 Vital Interests.
 In rare cases, the processing of personal data may be necessary to protect the vital interests of the data subject or of another natural person.
-This would be the case, for example, if a visitor were injured in our company and his name, age, or other vital information would need to be passed on to a doctor, hospital or other third party in order to save their life.
+This would be the case, for example, if a visitor were injured in our company and his name, age, or other vital information would need to be passed on to a doctor, hospital or other third parties in order to save their life.

 Legal Obligations.
 In some cases, Encore’s processing of personal data is based on our legal obligations.
 Such processing applies when we retain contractual records under the Limitations Act 1980, or where we maintain transaction records as part of our VAT requirements.
 We may also be required to share your data with governmental bodies, regulators, law enforcement agencies, courts or tribunals, insurers, and other partners where we are required to do so;